LatitudeAdjustment/auth1/README.md

 ## Repo Name

-We are using phx_gen_auth which is the same as the Phoenix generator, not ideal.
+Renamed from phx_gen_auth (which is the same as the Phoenix generator) to auth1.

-How about auth1 or similar?